 To be sure, this is only a small delay.
 However, the 1.72 seconds include processes which subjects must undergo regardless of their choice, such as reading the screen and moving the mouse.
 It is therefore hard to directly compare time spent thinking.
-Reaction times are not the focus of this paper so we do not want to over-interpret $\hat{\gamma}1$ .
-While reaction times are not a direct test of whether our subjects are "thinking more," these results are evidence in favor of the hypothesis for which we have argued above.
+Reaction times are not the focus of this paper so we need to be careful not to over-interpret $\hat{\gamma}1$.
+While reaction times are not a direct test of whether our subjects are "thinking more," the fact that subjects do take longer in rounds where they change their choice from the previous round is evidence in favor of the hypothesis for which we have argued above.